Viability statement, facilities and covenants, scenarios described with link to principal risks including climate change and geopolitical environment

 Assessment of prospects

-Our business model and strategy, as described on page 13, is structured so that the Group is a digitally-enabled global distributor of product and service solutions, providing small volumes of our suppliers’ products to satisfy our industrial customers’ MRO demands.
+Our business model and strategy, as described on page 11, is structured so that the Group is a digitally enabled global distributor of product and service solutions, providing small volumes of our suppliers’ products to satisfy our industrial customers’ MRO demands.
 We supply a very broad spread of customers both in terms of industry sector and geography.
-The Group is not reliant on one particular group of customers or suppliers, with its largest customer accounting for under one percent of revenue and its largest supplier less than five percent of revenue.
+The Group is not reliant on one particular group of customers or suppliers, as its customer and supplier base continues to be diverse.
 Our business model is differentiated by: our global network of distribution sites; our customer-centric team; our strong supplier relationships; our broad and deep product offering and service solutions capabilities; and our strong digital presence.
 The Group has high inventory availability with products sourced from a large number of suppliers and provides customers with a reliable and fast service.

 The Group’s results and financial position are reviewed monthly by both our ExCo and the Board.
 Every day the ExCo receives an analysis of the previous day’s revenue and gross margin.
 The Board receives and reviews regularly the monthly management accounts, including cash flows, and also receives regular performance and forecast updates from the CFO and CEO.

-The Board also considers the long-term prospects of the Group as part of its regular monitoring and review of risk management and internal control system, as described on pages 32 and 80 to 83.
+The Board also considers the long-term prospects of the Group as part of its regular monitoring and review of risk management and internal control systems, as described on page 36 and pages 86 to 88.

 Our regular cash flow forecasts enable us to track our net debt position and to take any necessary actions on a timely basis.
 Our capital position is supported by regular reviews of the Group’s funding facilities and banking covenants’ headroom, through the Group’s Treasury Committee.
-In April 2023 we took out a new €150 million three-year term loan to partly fund our acquisition of Distrelec and in October 2023 our request to take up one of the one-year term extensions to the £400 million SLL facility was approved by lenders and so now matures in October 2028.
-Only £155 million of this facility was drawn down at 31 March 2024.
+In 2024/25 we agreed an extension to our €150 million loan, which now matures in October 2028.
+Our £400 million multi-currency revolving facility now matures in November 2029.
+Only £113 million of this facility was drawn down at 31 March 2025.

-As described throughout this Annual Report and Accounts, the Group’s performance was impacted by the challenging macroeconomic environment over the past year and the unwinding of our post-pandemic trading benefit.
-As a result, like-for-like revenue declined by 8% and adjusted free cash flow fell by 43% to £151 million leading to net debt of £418 million (including lease liabilities of £74 million) at 31 March 2024.
-We also paid dividends during the year of £104 million (2022/23: £89 million) and the acquisition we completed during the year increased net debt by £333 million.
+As described throughout this Annual Report and Accounts, the Group’s performance was impacted by the challenging macroeconomic environment over the past year and the further unwinding of our pandemic-related trading benefit.
+As a result, like-for-like revenue declined by 2%.
+An improvement in working capital led to an increase of 40% in adjusted free cash flow to £215 million and net debt of £364 million (including lease liabilities of £57 million) at 31 March 2025.
+We also paid dividends during the year of £105 million (2023/24: £104 million).
 We have ended the year with a strong balance sheet.

-Details of our sources of finance are outlined in Note 23 on page 163, with the earliest facilities maturing being the three-year term loan and two tranches of our private placement loan notes in 2026/27.
+Details of our sources of finance are outlined in Note 23 on pages 179 to 183.
+The earliest facilities maturing being two tranches of our private placement loan notes in 2026/27 totalling £76.9 million.

 Viability assessment period